 Appendix A. IBM Servers Supported by z/VM

-This appendix provides information about the IBM servers supported by current releases of z/VM.
-It addresses z/VM running first level on the hardware or in a logical partition.
-For guest considerations, see Appendix B, "IBM Operating Systems Supported as Guests of z/VM," on page 91.
+This section provides information about the IBM servers supported by current releases of z/VM.
+For guest considerations, see Appendix B, "IBM Operating Systems Supported as Guests of z/VM," on page 97.